avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/screenshot-from-2021-02-23-18-38-08-copy.png)

-I think when you're comparing against boolean variables, It's better that we have something in two colors, than the whole grayscale range.
-Simply rounding (which is what I did) these grayscale values to either be black or while seems to remove a lot of details.
+I think when you're comparing against boolean variables, It's better that we have something in two colors, than the whole gray scale range.
+Simply rounding (which is what I did) these gray scale values to either be black or while seems to remove a lot of details.

 ![](/uploads/screenshot-from-2021-02-23-18-39-11.png)